 Note for Gas Customers:

 Gas companies cannot terminate service to “hardship cases” during the period 11/1-5/1.
-However, they can refuse to reinstate service for “hardship” customers if there has been a shut off between 5/2-10/31, if their household had had service maintained during the previous moratorium period because of “hardship” status, AND if since 5/1 the customer has not paid the lessor of $100, the minimum payments due under the payment arrangement, or 20% of the amount owed the gas company as of the date of the shutoff.
+However, they can refuse to reinstate service for “hardship” customers if there has been a shut off between 5/2-10/31, if their household had had service maintained during the previous moratorium period because of “hardship” status, AND if since 5/1 the customer has not paid the minimum payment due under the payment arrangement, or 20% of the amount owed the gas company as of the date of the shutoff.
 (This does not apply to customers who are in a life-threatening situation if utility is not restored.)

 Who Is Eligible? (any ONE of the following situations)